sharpcdf/jitter/README.md

 # Jitter
-A repository-based binary manager for Linux
+A repository-oriented binary manager for Linux

 ## How it works
 Jitter searches through GitHub(and hopefully soon more sources) for releases with `.tar.gz`, `.tgz`, `.zip` or `.AppImage` assets.
 Unlike Homebrew or similar package managers, Jitter does not require a brewfile or nixfile in order to recognize the project.